glrs/beautiful-jekyll/_drafts/google_assistant-Snowboy-RasPi.md

 WARNING:root:SoundDeviceStream write underflow (size: 1600)
 WARNING:root:SoundDeviceStream write underflow (size: 1600)
 ```
-IT WORKED!!! :sob::sob::sob: *
+IT WORKED!!! :sob: *

-\* <font color='gray' size=3>That was my last attempt at 3:30 am on a Saturday (well...
-Sunday), with a girlfriend already pissed off of me shouting "Hey Joe" all night while she's trying to sleep.
-I'm sure some of you will sympathize with me! </font>:relieved:
+###### \* That was my last shot before I give up for the night.
+It was 3:30 am, with my girlfriend already pissed off of me shouting "Hey Joe!" all night, while she's trying to sleep.
+Some of you will understand!

 ## Final touch

 To make things easier, my plan for now is to have the google sample code available in any directory I want.
 To achieve this I made a copy of the `talkassist.py` and named it `custom_assist.py`.
-I placed it in the _Snowboy_'s example directory (`~/snowboy/examples/Python3/`), and thus I also had to change part of the imports, from:
+I placed it in the _Snowboy_'s example directory (`snowboy/examples/Python3/`), and thus I also had to change part of the imports, from:
 ```python
 try:
     from . import (